huutycloud/gatsby-starter-netlify-cms/src/pages/blog/2019-10-26-day1-elastic-compute-cloud-ec2.md

 ## Security Group

-Security Group is a firewall in instance level.
+Security Group is a firewall at the instance level.

 Inbound: Traffic rule from outside to instance.
 (Default not allow all)